-How to keep all your private photos off iCloud
+You can keep those private photos off iCloud with a few simple steps

+We're not here to tell you what photos you should and shouldn't take with your iPhone.
+That's your business.
+However, we are here to tell you that any photo you do take with your best iPhone is stored in iCloud by default.
+What does this mean?
+Well, it means that in some form, any photos you take are on the internet and susceptible to being "found."

+Now, although we love everything iOS 15 allows you to do with the photos you take, you may not be comfortable with having your private photos on iCloud.
+The good news is you can keep your photos off iCloud; it just requires a few steps.
+Here's how you can keep your photos off iCloud.

-Turn off iCloud Photo Library
+Turn off iCloud Photos

-iCloud Photo Library syncs every photo you take on your iPhone up to Apple's servers and then syncs it back down to any other Apple devices you have logged into the same account.
+iCloud Photos syncs every photo you take on your iPhone up to Apple's servers and then syncs it back down to any other Apple devices you have logged into the same account.
 That includes personal, private, even intimate photos.
 It doesn't differentiate or distinguish cinnamon buns from, well, human buns.
 That's your job.

-So, if your camera roll if filled up with photos you don't want on Apple's servers — or anyone else's servers, you can turn off iCloud Photo Library.
-You'll lose you backup, but you might decide the piece of mind is worth it.
+So, if your camera roll is filled up with photos you don't want on Apple's servers — or anyone else's servers, you can turn off iCloud Photos.
+You'll lose your backup, but you might decide the peace of mind is worth it.

 - Launch Settings from your Home screen.

+Tap the iCloud Photos On/Off Switch.
+The switch should be grey when the feature is off.

-If you later change your mind and decide you do want to backup your photos to iCloud, you can toggle it back on.
+If you later change your mind and decide you do want to backup your photos to iCloud, you can toggle it back on by following these same steps above.

 Turn off My Photo Stream

-iCloud Photo Library has more or less replaced My Photo Stream but it's still there for people who have been using it.
+iCloud Photos has more or less replaced My Photo Stream, but it's still there for people who have been using it.
 If you're one of them, and you're now concerned about just how much flesh tone or family business is included in those pics, you can shut it down too.

 - Launch Settings from your Home screen.

+Tap the My Photo Stream On/Off Switch.
+The switch should be grey when the feature is off.

-If you later change your mind and decide you do want to My Photo Stream to live again, you can toggle it back on.
+If you later change your mind and decide you do want My Photo Stream to live again, you can toggle it back on by following the same steps above.

 Delete photos in chat or IM

 If you don't just take private photos but share them, then it's possible your messaging client of choice has copies of those photos stored as well.
-Whether it's Apple's iMessage, Snapchat, Facebook Messenger, WhatsApp, WeChat, Line, or any of the half-dozen or so Google apps that do messaging, if you want your pictures gone, you'll have to get rid of them there as well.
+Whether it's Apple's iMessage, Snapchat, Facebook Messenger, WhatsApp, WeChat, Line, or any of the half-dozen or so Google apps that offer messaging, if you want your pictures gone, you'll have to get rid of them there as well.

 Some apps let you set photos to automatically evaporate after a short period of time.
-Others require you delete them manually.
+Others require you to delete them manually.
 Take a look through the settings and choose the options that make sense to you.

 You might even be able to manually or bulk delete any photos already in the app.
 Just realize there's almost no way to make sure the person you sent the photos to has likewise deleted them.
 Saving, screenshots, even taking photos of the screen with another phone or camera are all possibilities.